 Tanga / Con Alma

-Also a talented composer after relocating to Florida with his wife in the early ’90s, Rivers performed his original works with his “RivBea Orchestra”.
+Rivers was not only a gifted musician but also a talented composer.
+After relocating to Florida with his wife in the early ’90s, he performed his original compositions with the “RivBea Orchestra.”

-On December 26, 2011 Sam Rivers passed away from pneumonia in Orlando, Florida.
+On December 26, 2011, Sam Rivers sadly passed away in Orlando, Florida, due to pneumonia.

 Dizzy Gillespie, trumpet